MOVIE REVIEW: Star Wars: The Force Awakens

 No matter where today's "Star Wars" fans come from, all of them want the same thing out of "Star Wars: The Force Awakens."
 Everyone wants an inspired, entertaining, and compelling fantasy adventure.
 They want a return of the emotions, wonder, and heartstrings that stirred and inspired their souls when they first encountered these science fiction fantasies.
 With great pleasure and a nearly pitch perfect blend of innovation and reminiscence, J.J.
 Abrams promised, and now has delivered, all that anyone could hope for with "Star Wars: The Force Awakens."

 With the mountainous hype surrounding this film, telling you details about it would ruin the full breadth of the experience, and it is exactly that.
-"Star Wars: The Force Awakens" is an undeniable experience, a near masterpiece that will captivate even newcomers with soaring enjoyment.
+"Star Wars: The Force Awakens" is an undeniable experience, an instant classic that will captivate even newcomers with soaring enjoyment.
 There is a plot and it's assuredly not about trade politics and midi-chlorians.
 The following tip-toed spread of bread crumbs is spoiler-free and it may be the shortest review this site ever writes to stay that way.
 You deserve a pure experience.

 The opening title crawl will tell you that since the defeat of the Empire at the Battle of Endor thirty years ago, a group called the First Order has filled the power void of oppression in the galaxy.
 Moreover, rebellion hero Luke Skywalker (Mark Hamill), the last living Jedi, has vanished from the public eye for several years, pushing the heroic legends of yesterday into fading myth that few still believe.
 Armed to the teeth with even larger ships, stronger weapons, and a more skilled army than before, the First Order is controlled from afar by the mysterious Supreme Leader Snoke (Andy Serkis).
 His top commanders are the militaristic General Hux (Domnhall Gleeson), Stormtrooper officer Captain Phasma (Gwendoline Christie), and the ruthless Dark Side Jedi Kylo Ren (Adam Driver).